-- 8.3.4.1 Implement an infection prevention and control measures to all modes of transport for employees, screening areas and departments. - 8.3.4.2 Implement social/physical distancing between 1-2 metre/s when in contact with other people, and where this is not possible, issue appropriate PPE. - 8.3.4.3 Induct and continuously intensify employee awareness training on signs and symptoms of COVID-19 on their return. - 8.3.4.4 Implement a calibration or verification procedure for non-contact thermal scanning/screening i.e. when, where, who and how to calibrate or verify the non-contact instrument/s to correlate with the core body temperature. - 8.3.4.5 be informed through the healthcare worker if an employee has pre-existing condition that will cause an employee to be unfit to return to work or classified as vulnerable employee.
+- 8.3.4.1 Implement an Infection Prevention and Control (IPC) measures at all areas as identified by the mines risk assessment. - 8.3.4.2 Ensure that hand hygiene practices are maintained at the strategic points as identified by the risk assessment and work places where close contact among employees is likely to occur including in underground working places. - 8.3.4.3 Ensure that in highly congested areas (such as residences, kitchens, cages and underground working places), a maximum occupation/capacity as guided by the relevant regulation/s and risk assessment is always maintained. - 8.3.4.4 Implement social/physical distancing between 1-2 metre/s when in contact with other people, and where this is not possible, issue appropriate PPE. - 8.3.4.5 Induct and regularly update employees' awareness training material on signs and symptoms of COVID-19 on their return. - 8.3.4.6 Implement a calibration or verification procedure for non-contact thermal scanning/screening i.e. when, where, who and how to calibrate or verify the non-contact instrument/s to correlate with the core body temperature. - 8.3.4.7 As far as possible with employee consent and respecting medical confidentiality be informed through the designated healthcare worker if an employee has pre-existing condition that will cause an employee to be unfit to return to work or classified as vulnerable employee. - 8.3.4.8 Intensify awareness on the importance of adherence to taking of chronic medication for management of non-communicable diseases. - 8.3.4.9 Ensure that hand hygiene practices are maintained at the strategic points as identified by the risk assessment and work places where close contact among employees is likely to occur including in underground working places. - 8.3.4.10 Specify minimum standard required PPE to be worn in order to prevent exposure to SARS-CoV-2 (including to and from work) and these requirements must take into consideration other standards and regulation dealing with PPE for occupational hazards at mines (See Annexure 6).

-- 8.3.4.6 Ensure that hand hygiene practices are maintained at the entrance and exit points as per the risk assessment and work places where close contact among employees is likely to occur including in underground working places. - 8.3.4.7 Specify minimum standard required PPE to be worn during COVID-19 (including to and from work) and these requirements must take into consideration other standards and regulation dealing with PPE for occupational hazards at mines. - 8.3.4.8 Ensure that awareness in respect of correct PPE usage and workplace practices required for COVID-19 is conducted.
-Awareness should be conducted as far as possible in predominant language spoken in the peri-mining community area. - NOTE: Taking the risks described in section 8.1.12 of this guideline, a guide is made in Table 1 to classify the risk for the purpose of providing appropriate PPE, jobs in the mining industry according to the level of risk.
+NOTE: Taking into account the risk classification groups described in section 8.1.13 of this guideline, a guide is made in Table 1 to classify the risk for the purpose of providing appropriate PPE, jobs in the mining industry according to the level of risk.
 This exercise can only be refined and concluded by the individual mining companies, depending on such mining company's specific circumstances and within the context of what is reasonably practicable.